Originally published on Jan 5, 2021. Updated on Oct 14, 2021

 - Financial markets depend on Treasury securities, which are viewed as one of the safest assets in the world.
 A default on those securities would likely roil the markets.
 In 2011, Fed Chairman Ben Bernanke warned that such a default could cause a financial fallout so large that it would derail the economic recovery.

-Typically, the Treasury Department, the Congressional Budget Office, and the Bipartisan Policy Center each produce a rough estimate of when the “X Date” will surface, but fluctuations in daily cash flows make it virtually impossible to predict in advance the exact date that Treasury will no longer be able to meet its obligations.
-This uncertainty adds to the risk of financial fallout the longer policymakers wait to address the debt limit after it has been reached.
-To date, lawmakers have always raised or suspended the debt limit before the “X Date” has been crossed.
+Typically, the Treasury Department, the Congressional Budget Office, and the Bipartisan Policy Center each produce an estimate of when the “X Date” will surface, but fluctuations in daily cash flows make it virtually impossible to predict in advance the exact date that Treasury will no longer be able to meet its obligations.”

 If lawmakers allow the Treasury Department to exhaust both its borrowing authority and cash on hand, total outgoing payments would be limited to the amount of incoming revenue.
 Thus, on days when spending exceeds revenue, not all payments could be made on time and in full.
 While Treasury has stated that it has the capacity to continue making interest and principal payments on debt in this situation, such operations would be unprecedented and of uncertain legality.
 Beyond those debt payments, the situation becomes even murkier.
 One possibility is that all of each day’s scheduled payments would be withheld until Treasury has enough cash on hand to pay them in full.
 In that event, many individuals and businesses owed money by the federal government would not be paid on time.